 Our targeted approach

 Local authorities are under increasing pressure to reduce costs as a result of significant funding cuts.
 Here at London Ventures we identify and develop innovative solutions to address London's biggest problems, providing a reduced risk environment to test new approaches quickly.
 We collaborate across sectors to develop ideas, so it’s very important to us to harness local and technical expertise within each local authority.

-Over the last year we’ve been speaking to local authorities about how we could improve the London Ventures programme.
-The feedback we received was that we could make a real impact by doing some targeted work around the key issues they were facing.
+We regularly speak to local authorities about how we could improve the London Ventures programme.
+The feedback we receive is that focusing our work around the key issues local authorities face adds immense value.
 In response to this we’ve been looking at how we can drive sustainable change and transformation to tackle London local authorities’ biggest challenges.